 Wines of Catalunya are legendary, even alongside the more famous wines of Spain.
 With around twelve DO wines produced by more than 750 wineries and 9,500 winegrowers, an aficionado can get lost here.
 We’re partial to the Priorat wines from the slate mountainsides, Penedés from the area nestled between sea and mountains, and the fascinating contrast of cava (sparkling wine) production on one hand and vermut (vermouth) on the other.

-From our personal experience, we can be forgiven, perhaps, if we confuse Andalusia with the soul of Spain.
+From our personal experience, we can be forgiven, perhaps, if we confuse Andalucía with the soul of Spain.
 Again, this is based on our early introductions to Spain.
 (Don’t worry, we’ve since discovered the distinct soul of every other region, too!)

 From the vast Andalucía region along Spain’s southern coast right up to the border with Portugal comes jamón serrano, the dry-cured ham Spain is so famous for.
 This is the delicacy, in the form of bone-in legs, you see hanging from the beams above most bars.
+The super-thin slices can be enjoyed solo or tucked into a mini bread roll.

 Andalucía, encompassing farm and grazing lands, rivers and hills, produces other meats, fruits and vegetables, olives and olive oil.
 And here, the Moorish heritage that has influenced so much of Spain and Spanish cuisine is evident.
 Beyond the ever-present jamón serrano, the region delivers a long list of seafood to the table, drawn from both the Mediterranean Sea and Atlantic Ocean.